nodemailer/nodemailer-web/content/smtp/oauth2.md

 });
 ```

-Or alternatively if you want to generate the tokens yourself, then move auth.user from transporter options to message options.
+Or alternatively you can do the same with your own OAuth2 handler.

 ```javascript
 let transporter = nodemailer.createTransport({